klieret/inspiderweb/readme.md

 * I did not find an API for inspirehep that can offer all of the above pieces of information, so right now the script actually [downloads the html pages and parses them via regular expressions](http://i.imgur.com/gOPS2.png).
 Very elegant indeed!
 Any work on this would be very appreciated!
 * This also means that the script is quite slow at the moment, as three pages have to be downloaded (one for the bibtex file, one for the references and one for the citations).
 The script waits a few seconds after each download as to not strain the inspirehep capacities, so just let in run in the background for a couple of hours and it should be done.
 * The html pages of some papers which are cited by a 1000 others (or reference a similar great number of other papers) will be provided by inspirehep very slowly which can cause the script to skip the download entry (as it believes that the resource can't be reached).
 This can be somewhat tweaked by setting the ```timeout``` (right now in ```records.py```) to a bigger value.
+* Right now all the downloaded information is saved as a python3 [pickle](https://docs.python.org/2/library/pickle.html) of ```Record``` objects.
+This clearly is the easiest choice, but definitely not the best one for bigger database scales.
+If anyone wants to implement this more elegantly or provide export possibilities to other database format, this is very welcome.

 ## Installation